muratk5n/thirdwave/en/README.md

 ---

 B. Johnson: 'we have the technology' for green transformation; it's true.
-Morrison, similar tech focus.
+Morrison, similar tech focus \#COP26

 ---